📞 0409 661 342 | ✉️ contact@cooeetours.com.au | 🕐 Office hours: 7am–7pm AEST, daily

 How much should I budget for food?

-Depends heavily on country: Bolivia, Peru, Colombia: AUD $25–$50 per person per day (3 meals, local restaurants); Mexico, Central America: AUD $40–$70; Brazil, Argentina, Chile: AUD $50–$100; USA, Canada: AUD $80–$180 (plus 18–22% tipping); Caribbean resorts: all-inclusive so effectively zero marginal cost; all-inclusive eco-lodges: zero (included in lodge price).
-Our mid-range benchmark: AUD $60–$120 per person per day across most of the Americas.
+It depends heavily on country.
+Bolivia, Peru and Colombia: AUD $25–$50 per person per day (3 meals, local restaurants); Mexico and Central America: AUD $40–$70; Brazil, Argentina and Chile: AUD $50–$100; USA and Canada: AUD $80–$180 (plus 18–22% tipping); Caribbean resorts and all-inclusive eco-lodges: effectively zero marginal cost because meals are included.
+Our mid-range benchmark is AUD $60–$120 per person per day across most of the Americas.

 Can I do the USA on a tight budget?